How Long Does Probate Take? These 5 Factors Can Make All the Difference

 Conflict between beneficiaries can often be resolved by referring to the will or letting the estate executor cast the deciding vote.
 But that’s not always the case.

-Sometimes the will isn’t clear or specific enough.
-Sometimes the will isn’t properly signed, witnessed, or accompanied by a notarized, self-proving affidavit.
+Sometimes, the will isn’t clear or specific enough.
+Other times, it isn’t properly signed, witnessed, or accompanied by a notarized, self-proving affidavit.
 And sometimes there is no will.

 When there’s a will:

-When a will is well done, the decedent will include specific instructions on how their estate is to be dissolved, and will often name the personal representative or executor they want to handle the proceedings.
+When a will is well done, the decedent includes specific instructions on how their estate is to be dissolved and often names the personal representative or executor they want to handle the proceedings.

 Just don’t make the mistake of assuming that having an existing, valid will means you can skip probate altogether.

-Some estates require probate simply to carry out the will’s terms and distribute the estate—especially if the decedent has debts and creditors that must be paid off before beneficiaries can take ownership of the assets.
+Some estates require probate simply to carry out the will’s terms and distribute the estate.
+This is especially true if the decedent has debts and creditors that must be paid off before beneficiaries can take ownership of the assets.

-Maybe the decedent made mistakes while signing the will, or failed to have the signing witnessed, or perhaps they simply failed to update it.
-For example, maybe the decedent moved out-of-state after completing their will, which means the existing one won’t meet the new state’s probate laws.
+Maybe the decedent made mistakes while signing the will, or failed to have the signing witnessed.
+Perhaps they simply failed to update it.
+For example, maybe the decedent moved out of state after completing their will, which means the existing one won’t meet the new state’s probate laws.

 While there are plenty of grounds to contest a will, it’s rarely advisable, especially when there isn’t actual fraud involved.